zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/readme.md

 # How To Fall Stuck Into Backend Web Development With Node.js

-This is a book design for people who want to learn about backend web applications development with Node.js.
+This book is designed for people who want to learn about backend web application development with Node.js.

-In here, I will introduce you some scenarios which happen in the real world.
+Here, I will introduce you to some scenarios that occur in the real world.

-By following this guide, you will able to fully understand why we are doing it and What is the purpose of it.
+By following this guide, you will be able to fully understand why we are doing it and the purpose behind it.

-And there shall be no more "WTH am I doing right now!?"
+And there will be no more "WTH am I doing right now?!"

-We are starting from a very simple example.
+We will start with a very simple example.

-Well....No more talking.
+Well...
+No more talking.
 Let's have some fun!

 ## Scenario